matestack/matestack-ui-core/docs/concepts/component.md

 end
 ```

-and add it to our example page, wrapping it into an *async event* to make it *dynamic*!
+and add it to the Example Page, wrapping it into an *async component* to make it *dynamic*!
+The *async component* is a core component and therefore does not need a *custom_* prefix.

 ```ruby
 class ExamplePage < Page::Cell::Page